Rideau station: Layout

-Rideau is an underground side platform station.
+Rideau station is an underground side platform station.
 Two concourses located above the two ends of the platforms contain the ticket barriers and give access to the Rideau Centre (west concourse) and the William Street/ByWard Market exit (east concourse).
 Both concourses feature elevators to the surface and the platforms.

 The station is the deepest on Ottawa's network, with the platform 26.5 metres underground.
 It also has the longest transit escalator in Canada at 35.3 metres.

 The station features two artworks: FLOW/FLOTS by Geneviève Cadieux, a set of two glass screens on the station concourses overlooking the platforms; and The shape this takes to get to that by Jim Verburg, a set of murals in the access stairwells.
 Additionally, an exhibition area called "Corridor 45|75" is located along the corridor connecting the west concourse with the access to the Rideau Centre.

 Service

-The following routes serve Rideau station as of December 20 2020:
+The following routes serve Rideau station as of December 20, 2020:

 Route 12 is temporarily truncated west of St. Laurent Boulevard due to the Montreal Road revitalization project.

-Sinkhole
+Connections with Société de transport de l'Outaouais as well as OC Transpo routes R1, 11, 16, and 19, exist on the other side of the Rideau Centre, at Mackenzie King station, accessed via an indoor interchange.